 How to delete an eSIM on iPhone

-On iPhone, it's done from Settings in less than a minute.
-You go to mobile data, choose the eSIM line you want to remove, and at the bottom, tap the option to delete it.
-The system asks for confirmation because it's an action that permanently erases the profile.
+On an iPhone, it's done from Settings in less than a minute.
+Go to mobile data, choose the eSIM line you want to remove, and at the bottom, tap the option to delete it.
+The system asks for confirmation because it is an action that permanently deletes the profile.

 The exact steps are: